-I will define “Small Pond Syndrome” the effort and emotional investment that people spend to defend and enhance their social status within a determined social group.
+The effort, both behavioral and emotional, that people exert to defend and enhance their social status within a specific and circumscribed social group.

 Examples of Small Pond Men

 Men with Small Pond Syndrome:

 - Use social ponds as major ego validation

 - Tie a big chunk of their identities to small pond exploits